 Rio de Janeiro is strategically situated along the Atlantic Ocean and at the mouth of stunning Guanabara Bay, making it perfect for sunbathing with a breathtaking backdrop.
 But don’t expect a lazy scene on Rio’s sandy stretches.
 Copacabana and Ipanema are very active beaches attracting throngs of city dwellers known for donning the skimpiest of suits.

-Ordering a refreshing caipirinha is a must in Rio de Janeiro.
+Locals tell us that ordering a refreshing caipirinha is a must in Rio de Janeiro.
 Pronounced “kai-purr-REEN-yah,” this (powerful!) cocktail is made with lime, sugar, ice, and cachaça—a sugarcane spirit.
 The lime is muddled rather than juiced, giving this delicious drink an extra citrus-y boost—perfect for sipping seaside.

-To enjoy a caipirinha, head to an upscale nightclub, just steps from Ipanema Beach, or a trendy bar in Botafogo, Rio’s hipster neighborhood with a blossoming foodie scene.
-And if you’re eager to start a conversation with a local but not sure how, just ask how you make the perfect caipirinha.
+If you’re eager to start a conversation with a local but not sure how, just ask how you make the perfect caipirinha.
 You’ll have the whole bar debating in minutes.

-Pro tip: Your carioca contact can tell you where to get the mouth-watering combination of a caipirinha and churrasco, or Brazilian barbecue.
+Enjoy the mouth-watering combination of a caipirinha and churrasco, or Brazilian barbecue.
 This juicy grilled meat (typically beef) is sliced from a long skewer and usually served with chimichurri, a fresh, parsley-based sauce.

 If you’ve ever been to Mardi Gras in New Orleans, then you have a tiny taste of Rio’s Carnival—and that’s saying something.
 Celebrated each year before Catholicism’s fasting season of Lent, Carnival is an over-the-top raucous celebration with floats, parades, and dancing… lots of dancing.
 The week-long festival shuts the city down and attracts millions of Brazilians and visitors alike who come to samba in the streets.